 I’m currently a Postdoctoral Researcher at the Cognitive Engineering Lab at the University of Toronto, working with Greg Jamieson and Scott Sanner.
-Before coming to Canada, I was a SMART Postdoctoral Scholar at the MIT’s SMART Center mentored by Emilio Frazzoli.
-Currently, I’m working on machine learning methods for large networks of interacting intelligent agents, e.g., a group of autonomous vehicles or assistive robots.
+Before coming to Canada, I was a SMART Postdoctoral Scholar at MIT’s SMART Center mentored by Emilio Frazzoli, where I worked on machine learning methods for networks of interacting intelligent agents, e.g., a group of autonomous vehicles.

 I was a graduate student in at the Personal Robotics Lab at Imperial College London under the supervision of Yiannis Demiris where I worked on online learning and model building for assistive robotics.
-In other words, I work on robots that adapt to physical, environmental and human changes to better help users accomplish their goals.
-For example, I’ve designed and built two smart robotic wheelchairs that help young children explore their environment safely.
-On the algorithmic side, I’ve developed a couple of online-learning algorithms that enable robots to learn from sensor streams.
-During my PhD, I enjoyed teaching big kids as a Graduate Teaching Assistant or little kids with the Next Generation Project.
-The generous Khazanah Global Scholarship allowed me to pursue my PhD full-time without needing to work so, my part-time jobs were mostly for pleasure.
+As part of my PhD, I designed and built two smart robotic wheelchairs that help young children explore their environment safely.
+When not in the lab, I enjoyed teaching big kids as a Graduate Teaching Assistant or little kids with the Next Generation Project.
+The Khazanah Global Scholarship allowed me to pursue my PhD full-time without needing to work so, my part-time jobs were mostly for pleasure.

 Some history: I was born in Kuala Lumpur and spent most of my young years messing around with computers (like many children of my generation).
 After my A-levels, I enrolled at the University of California, Davis under a Regents Scholarship and after four fun-filled years, graduated with a double major (double-degree) in Computer Science and Economics.
 I then spent three months as an associate at one of the big 4 accountancy firms; a job I left to pursue to my Masters at the University of Melbourne in Australia.